 Media Oversight: Review of media company mergers and acquisitions that could affect news diversity and editorial independence.

-Political Communications: Oversight of digital advertising practices, including political ad targeting, data broker activities, and campaign finance-related data flows.
+Political Communications: Oversight of digital advertising practices, including political ad targeting and data broker activities that intersect with political campaigns.

 Free Speech Balance: Navigates tension between consumer protection enforcement and preserving platform innovation and editorial discretion.